 It accommodates pizza up to 12 inches, and can also handle things like quesadillas or other grilled style foods.
 It’s dishwasher-safe and highly efficient, allowing you to store it easily out of sight when you don’t need it.

 It features a power-on light and a ready light.
 The nonstick surface helps prevent stuck-on food, even with complicated foods like cheese.
-It has a cord wrap for easy storage and a floating hinge for easier operation.
+The Betty Crocker Pizza Maker also has a cord wrap for easy storage and a floating hinge for easier operation.

 Presto is a uniquely designed pizza oven with a rotating pad that offers even cooking.
 The bottom heating element handles the crust for a crispier result, and the top heating element provides excellent results, melting the cheese quickly.